-How to Learn a Language
+How to Book a Language Course?

 Cactus language offers the following types of language courses:

-Evening language courses: 19 different languages in 15 UK locations
+Evening language courses: 19 different languages online and in 15 UK locations

 Language holidays: worldwide immersion courses in the country of the language